pigknight/AndroidApp-UI-Arch/README.md

     Playing.initInstance(this, false);
 ```

 Third.
-Register the UI to a static structure.
+Register the UI to a static tree structure.

 ```java
 //register